The Casa del Miele is on the Venetian Mainland of Venice’s Municipality, at Ca’ Noghera.

 “Venice Historic Centre”, the most important island of Venetian Lagoon, is connected to Venetian Mainland by the “Ponte della Libertà” bridge, as far as “Roma Square”.

 Our Bed and Breakfast is 8 kilometres away from the Venice Historic Centre-Roma Square, and you can get there either by car or by bus (no. 45 , 5 or ATVO).
-Usually every half an hour with last back run at 00:40.
+Usually every half an hour.

 However you can reach Venice Historic Centre – st Marco Square also directly from Venice Airport (1,5 Kilometres from the B&B) by boat, going past the Islands of Murano (famous for the glass) and Lido (the aristocratic beach of the Venetian people).
-The boat usually leaves every half an hour, with last boat back from st Marco at 10:35 pm
+The boat usually leaves every half an hour.

 The Casa del Miele is 1,5 Kilometres from “Marco Polo” Airport of Venice.
-The connection is by the bus ATVO (SEGGESTED! because direct, faster and cheaper) or the city bus actv no. 45 with first run to go to the Airport at hour 5:20 am and last run to come back from the Airport at hour 00:09 am.
+The connection is by the bus ATVO (SEGGESTED! because direct, faster and cheaper) or the city bus actv no. 45.
 Usually the bus service is every half an hour

 The Casa del Miele is about 25 Kilometres from “San Giuseppe” Airport of Treviso.